ShaunMaher/ikfs/README.md

 being cryptographically signed so that, in combination with Secure Boot, the entire startup environment is secure.

+***Update: 1*** The developers at ZFS-on-Linux have completed modifications to allow ZFS to operate at optimal performance without needing the blocked FPU functionality.

+***Update: 2*** Ubuntu recently announced that Ubuntu 19.10 may have ZFS root filesystem support in the installer.
+The Eoan (19.10) kernel source tree is also using ZFS 0.8.1 which includes encryption support.
+I have adjusted the build process so that using the Debian ZFS source package is now optional.

+By the time I get this project finished, 20.04 will be released, with ZFS on root and native encryption, the project will be redundant.

 ## Initial Setup
 ### GPG for signing your repository files
 TODO